polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Services are listed in the Services blade.](images/Hands-onlabstep-by-step-AzureStackimages/media/image73.png "Services")

-6. For Quotas, select through and select the default quota presented **[skipping]** the Microsoft.SQLAdapter.
+6. For Quotas, select through and choose the default quota presented **[skipping]** the Microsoft.SQLAdapter.
 Once this is complete, select **Create New** by Microsoft.SQLAdapter.

     ![The Quotas blade displays with Microsoft SQL Adapter selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image75.png "Quotas blade")